MindscapeHQ/raygun4android/README.md

 ### Developing

 Run `mvn install` to grab the dependencies and install the library to your local Maven repo.
-Runs with Android 1.6_r2 (API v4) and JDK 1.6
+Runs with Android 2.2 (API level 8) and JDK 1.6

 `mvn source:jar` to generate source jar for debugging